Daycare license requirements guide from A to Z

 • Training and education: Minimum levels for licensed facilities.

-Most daycare facilities in the majority of states are licensed based upon the following factors:
+Most daycare facilities in the majority of states are licensed based on the following factors:

 • Age of children (zero to five, school-aged)